isomerpages/singapore-customs-old/_businesses/strategic-goods-control/08k-bulk-permit-export-transhipment-and-intangible-transfer-of-technology.md

 -   Ensure that any goods or technology transfer made under the Bulk Permit is not transferred to United Nations Security Council–sanctioned countries or entities
 -   Maintain records of strategic goods transactions for at least 5 years

-Please refer to Section 4.9 of the  [STS Handbook](https://www.customs.gov.sg/-/media/strategic-trade-scheme-handbook-updated-as-of-1-oct-2019.pdf?la=en&hash=A000476C57FC8E3A6B3CB2AD569BD4F93BDE4031)  for more information.
+Please refer to Section 4.9 of the  [STS Handbook](https://www.customs.gov.sg/-/media/strategic-trade-scheme-handbook-updated-as-of-1-oct-2019.pdf?la=en&hash=A000476C57FC